Kane96/City-Kitty-Game/README.md

 ## Details

-City Kitty is an endless runner game made in Unity using C# as part of a small hobby project, over the timespan of week or so.
-This game was made in collaboration with an artise who I worked closely with.
+City Kitty is an endless runner game made in Unity using C# as part of a small hobby projec.
+This was a small hobby project developed over a few weeks, working in close collaberation with an artist who developed the graphical assets.
 The difficulty increases as the game goes on.
 Programming done by me.

 ## Build